See all chapters of A Guide to Solvency II.

 - They must be life (re)insurance obligations, including annuities.

-- The portfolio of (re)insurance obligations to which the MA is applied must be identified, organised and managed separately from other obligations of the undertaking.
+- The portfolio of (re)insurance obligations to which the MA is applied must be identified, organised and managed separately from the other obligations of the undertaking.

 - The contracts underlying the (re)insurance obligations must not give rise to future premium payments.